 Skip to main content

-Add nodes/change the instance type of the AWS EKS cluster
+Add nodes to the AWS EKS cluster

-This runbook covers how to increase the number of nodes in an eks cluster and/or change the instance type (worker_node_machine_type)
+This runbook covers how to increase the number of nodes in an eks cluster

 This can address the problem of CPU high usage/load